 This is a fairly popular response among theists to the problem of evil and there are many ways to formulate it.
 All the skeptical theist arguments appeal to some fact or cognitive limitation that makes it unlikely that we would know what God’s reasons would be for allowing evil (if he existed).
-One version of it goes something like this.
+One version of it goes something like this (which William Lane Craig defends in his speeches on the problem of evil).
 If God exists, there is no good reason to think that we would be able to understand why God would allow evil.
 Probably, adherents of the problem of evil would admit that if God has a morally sufficient reason for allowing certain types of evil, then there is good reason to suppose that God and evil are not incompatible.
 But given that we cannot see the future and we have a very limited comprehension of all the implications and consequences of events and actions, we couldn’t possibly think that we would be able to discern whether a particular evil event did not have some morally sufficient reason that would only come to be in the future or be one of the implications of the event in some other part of the world.
 There may be no general or fix-all response that we can give to all the suffering in the world.
 Each event of suffering may have its own justification among some of its implications or consequences (all of which we cannot see).
 In other words, an adequate answer to the problem of evil would require us to know things about the world we usually don’t (and cannot) know.
 The skeptical theist response is attractive for Christians because it accords most with how the Bible responds to the problem of suffering.
 In Job chapter 38, God responds to Job’s complaints about his suffering.
 The implication of the long poem that follows, is that Job simply doesn’t have the knowledge to judge whether his own suffering really represents an injustice on God’s part.
 God asks Job various questions about the world and concludes, “Shall the one who contends with the Almighty correct Him?
 He who rebukes God, let him answer it.”
 (Job 40:2)

 Above I’ve only sketched one type (and a pretty simple type) of skeptical theism.
 There are many other kinds, that, for example contend that we should not have much confidence in our ability to know the content of different possible worlds (modal skepticism) and we shouldn’t have much confidence in our ability to make very accurate moral judgments, such as about the compatibility of an evil world with a loving God.
 This wouldn’t deny that we could have some confidence in our moral judgments.
 But we should also take note of the diversity of moral judgments across, and even within, cultures and societies.
 And we can sometimes recognize that we ourselves have personally misjudged a situation morally, or have not recognized some aspect of a situation that was in fact charged with moral significance.
 Thus, we shouldn’t have confidence enough to say that if God exists, he is doing wrong when allowing evil.
 If God does exist, he is likely to have a much firmer and more “clear-headed” grasp of what is wrong and what is not, than we do.